Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 The difference between the box and violin plots is that the former illustrates certain statistics concerning individual examples in a dataset while the violin plot concentrates more on the smoothed distribution as a whole.

-In our case, the violin plot does not contribute any additional information about the data as everything is clear from the box plot alone.
+In our case, the violin plot does not contribute any additional information about the data, as everything is clear from the box plot alone.

 #### describe()